Medical Debt Should Not Exist

-Our health care system systematically pushes people into debt, causing suffering and sacrifices for patients and their families.
+The healthcare system in America systematically pushes many people into debt, causing suffering and sacrifices for patients and their families.
 The scope and severity of the crisis is staggering.
+The emotional trauma and financial damage can last a lifetime.
 This needs to change.

 • The United States has by far the highest cost for medical care and prescription drugs in the world.